marco-orru/haskell-practice/README.md

 normalize :: Tree a -> Tree a
 ```
 a that transforms a tree into normal form.
 Use recursion only where necessary and leverage *`Prelude`* functions as much as possible.
 If needed, auxiliary functions can be defined.

+## Exercise 2
+Define a function that, when applied to a list `xs`, returns the sublist containing only and all elements of `xs` in even position, in the same order as the appear in `xs`, assuming that the first element of the list is at position `0`.
+Explicit recursion is forbidden, but al functions defined in the *`Prelude`* can be used.